-I recommend using cloth diapers and later cloth training pants as backup, since they allow the child to feel wet and retain awareness of peeing.
+I recommend using cloth diapers and later cloth training pants as backup, since they allow your child to feel wet and retain awareness of peeing.
 Rather than looking for the most absorbent backup, it's best to look for an option that will be the easiest to remove and replace multiple times a day.
-If I recall correctly, my son used to pee about 20 times a day.

 Cloth Diapers as Elimination Communication Backup

-A diaper belt can be worn around the baby's waist, to hold a cloth prefold in place.
+A diaper belt can be worn around your baby's waist, to hold a cloth prefold in place.
 You can easily slip out the prefold and offer a pottytunity.
 When there is a miss, you can see the wetness right away, and quickly change the prefold.
 The diaper belt and prefold combo works for both young babies and toddlers.
 The advantage of a wool diaper belt is that you don't need to wash it each time it gets pee on it.
 You can simply hang it to dry and then reuse it.
 Receive 20% off your order of a diaper belt from EC Wear with coupon code ECPEESY20.

 Cloth prefold diapers are a wonderfully versatile tool!
 They can be worn with just a diaper belt, or inside a waterproof diaper cover.
-A prefold also works great under a bare bottom, as an absorbent layer, or as a towel to clean up a miss.
+A prefold also works great under a bare bottom, as an absorbent layer.
+Or use them as towels to clean up messes!

-A pull-on wool soaker is a great waterproof option once your little one is wearing cloth training pants.
-I liked letting my son toddle around in non-waterproof training pants at home, but added a wool soaker or shorts for leaving the house.
-The benefit of pairing a soaker with training pants, is that you can pull them both down together in one movement.
+A pull-on wool soaker or shorts is a great waterproof option once your little one is wearing cloth training pants.
+I like letting my babies wear non-waterproof training pants at home, but add wool shorts for leaving the house.
+The benefit of pairing wool shorts with training pants is that you can pull them both down together in one movement.
 Another option would be to use a fitted diaper with elastic in the waistband underneath a wool soaker.
 Click the arrow below to receive 10% off your first order of wool from Truly Charis.

-Many swimming pools require babies to wear a swim diaper, but it doesn't always make sense to put an EC'd baby in a disposable swim diaper or absorbent cloth swim diaper.
-Imse Vimse swim diapers are made of an outer layer of swim suit material and an inner waterproof layer.
-They don't have any padding for absorbency, but they will hold in a poop, which is the purpose of swim diapers.
+Many swimming pools require babies to wear a swim diaper, but it doesn't always make sense to put an EC'd baby in a disposable swim diaper.
+A great alternative is a reusable cloth swim diaper.

 Elimination Communication Training Pants